Skip to main contentSkip to main content

 50,000 sq ft$250K–$500K$200K–$400K$400K–$800K

-*Estimates include full system: tear-off, insulation, membrane, flashings, and labor.
-Actual costs vary by project scope.
+Estimates include the full system: tear-off, insulation, membrane, flashings, and labor.
+Actual cost varies by project scope.

 35–45%